doitsujin/dxbc-spirv/ir/ir.md

 The `%layer` parameter is `null` for non-arrayed image types.

 #### Operations
+Unless otherwise noted, the `%operand` parameter is a scalar integer whose type matches that of the return type and resource type exactly.

 - `Load`: Atomically loads a value.
 This instruction is generated when an atomic instruction has no side effects.
-Must not have a `void` return type.
+Must not have a `void` return type. `%operand` will be `null`.
 - `Store`: Atomically stores a value.
 This instruction is generated when the result of an atomic exchange instruction goes unused.
 - `Inc` and `Dec` are equivalent to `Add` or `Sub` with a constant value of `1`, respectively.
+  `%operand` will be `null`.
-- `CompareExchange` has two operands: The value to compare to first, and the value to store on success second.
+- `CompareExchange` takes a `vec2<u32/i32>` as an operand: The value to compare to first, and the value to store on success second.

 ### Image instructions
 | `ir::OpCode`         | Return type      | Arguments...  |                   |             |              |              |             |              |          |           |       |             |